michaelbrusegard/tabline.wez/README.md

 ## Usage and customization

-Tabline has sections as shown below just like lualine with the addition of the `tabs` section.
+Tabline has sections as shown below just like lualine with the addition of `tabs` in the middle.

 ```text
 +-------------------------------------------------+